ElGarageHub/MakeyMakeyOfflineApps/README.md

 Just git clone, or download as .zip and extract it, and open the `index.html` file.

+## Try it online

+You can also try it online at https://elgaragehub.com/MakeyMakeyOfflineApps/.

 ## License

 Copyright 2018 El Garage Project Hub, Javier Rizzo, Poleth Zavala.